Tuki260/DSD-Project/README.md

 ## Expected Behaviors

 * The goal of our project was to create a top down racing game where users dodge obstacles
+  * One user should be able to move left and right controlling an individual car using the Nexys Board controller
-  * The user should be able to move left and right controlling an individual car
+  * The other user should be able to move left and right controlling an individual car using the Keypad controller
   * There should be random falling obstacles that the user needs to avoid with increasing difficulty
   * There should be a score counter for each player
-  * There should be a penalty if you hit an obstacle There should be a win scenario
+  * There should be a penalty if you hit an obstacle
+  * There should be a win scenario

 ## Necessary Equipment